-d) that the cost of the equipment used for assessing human exposure to EMF is very high and difficult for many developing countries to afford;
+d) that the cost of the advanced equipment used for assessing and monitoring human exposure to EMF is very high and difficult for many developing countries to afford;

 e) that implementing such measurement is essential for many regulatory authorities in developing countries, in order to monitor the limits for human exposure to radio-frequency energy, and that they are called upon to ensure those limits are met in order to license different services;

 f) the work of ITU-T Study Group 5 on this issue, including the updating of practical and affordable guidelines to help developing countries deal with this issue effectively,

+g) that the ITU EMF guide is updated as ITU and /or WHO receive information and /or results of research

+h) that the Focus Group on Smart Sustainable Cities established within ITU-T SG5, published a technical report on EMF considerations in smart Sustainable cities;

+i) the creation of the new mobile application that provides a guide to EMF has been launched by ITU that provides information and education resources on EMF suitable for all communities, stakeholders and governments specially in Developing countries,

 resolves to instruct the Director of the Telecommunication Development Bureau

-in response to the needs of the developing countries and consistent with the substance of Resolution 72 (Rev. Dubai, 2012), and in close cooperation with the Director of the Radiocommunication Bureau and Director of the Telecommunication Standardization Bureau:
+in response to the needs of the developing countries and consistent with the substance of Resolution 72 (Rev. Hammamet, 2016), and in close cooperation with the Director of the Radiocommunication Bureau and Director of the Telecommunication Standardization Bureau (TSB):

 1 to give the necessary priority to this subject and, within the available resources, allocate the necessary funds for expediting execution of this resolution;

-2 to ensure that Output 2.2 determines the requirements of developing countries and their regulatory authorities (at regional level) in relation to this resolution, contributes to studies on this subject, takes an active part in the work of the relevant ITU Radiocommunication Sector (ITU-R) and ITU-T study groups, and submits written contributions on the results of its work in this regard, plus any proposals it deems necessary, to ITU-D Study Group 2 ,
+2 to ensure that Output 2.2 determines the requirements of developing countries and their regulatory authorities (at regional level) in relation to this resolution, contributes to studies on this subject, takes an active part in the work of the relevant ITU Radiocommunication Sector (ITU-R) and ITU-T study groups, and submits written contributions on the results of its work in this regard, plus any proposals it deems necessary, to ITU-D Study Group 2;

-instructs Study Group 2

-within the framework of its Questions, including Question 7/2, to cooperate with ITU-T Study Group 5 and ITU-R Study Groups 1, 5 and 6, in order to achieve the following goals:
+3 to provide the necessary assistance to member states, in particular developing countries, by supplying them with measurement methods to assess human electromagnetic exposure referred in the considering part b), in order to define the current state of protection against exposure to electromagnetic field and its impact on national regulations in force.

+to give financial support to research organizations in developing countries,

+instructs the Director of the Telecommunication Development Bureau in cooperation with the Director of the Telecommunication Standardization Bureau and the Director of the Radiocommunication Bureau to achieve the following goals:

-i) to collaborate, with ITU-T Study Group 5 in particular, in the development of a handbook, including implementation guidelines, on the subject of human exposure to EMF issues, as a matter of high priority;
+i) contribute to the organization of seminars, workshops or trainings on the subject of human exposure to EMF issues ;

-ii) prepare an annual report on the progress of work in this area in respect of their Questions;

-iii) contribute to the organization of any seminars on this subject; iv)contribute to preparation of the Guide on the use of ITU-T publications on achieving electromagnetic compatibility and safety, and publications relating to measurement methodologies, the need for measurements to be performed by a "Qualified Radio Engineer" and the criteria for a "Qualified Radio Engineer", and system specifications,
+ii) ensure wide dissemination of ITU publications and literature on EMF issues;

+iii) consider the contributions submitted by Members States and Academia,

 invites Member States

-to conduct a periodic review concerning the performance of the operators and mobile equipment manufacturers in this field to make sure that they are following the national specifications or ITU Recommendations, in order to ensure the safe use of EMF. ___________________
+1 to conduct a periodic review concerning the performance of the operators and mobile equipment manufacturers in this field to make sure that they are following the national specifications or ITU Recommendations, in order to ensure the safe use of EMF;

+2 to encourage research organizations and /or institutions in their countries to contribute in the implementation of this Resolution;

+3 to conduct public awareness campaigns on adverse impact of EMF and deploy successful solutions including regulations;

+4 to continue to cooperate through exchange of experts, the organization of seminars, specialized workshops, and meetings,

+encourage Academia Members and Centers of excellence

+to participate actively in the work of this Resolution through the submission of contributions and proposals.

+___________________